What does it mean to be on a college waitlist? We found out.

 4. What Should My Waitlisted Student Do Next?

 First, your student should consider whether or not he still wants to attend the college at which he’s waitlisted.
-“Students should be open-minded about the schools that have accepted them, as these schools may ultimately be a better fit than previously expected—and they want you,” says Cohen.
-If your student does decide to go to another school, then simply decline the spot on the waitlist and send in your deposit for the school he plans to attend.
+“Students should be open-minded about the schools that have accepted them.
+Those schools may ultimately be a better fit than previously expected.
+And they want you,” says Cohen.
+Your student may decide to go to another school.
+In that case, simply decline the spot on the waitlist.
+And send in your deposit for the school he plans to attend.

 Note that you may have to forfeit that deposit, if your teenager is accepted off a college waitlist and decides to attend.